-My small but agile team of eleven made up the on-demand provider of US Xpress, known as Xpress Direct.
-We were setup to handle the spot on-demand capacity needs for major shippers, brokers, and airfreight forwarders for the market.
+My small but agile team of 11 made up the on-demand provider of US Xpress, known as Xpress Direct.
+We were set up to handle the spot on-demand capacity needs for major shippers, brokers, and airfreight forwarders for the market.
 Our promise was that we would provide a customer with as much capacity as they wanted in any major market within six hours.

-We were doing a couple hundred truckloads a week and had just passed a million in gross revenue a month, when Hurricane Isabel ended up hitting the Virginia coast.
+We were doing a couple hundred truckloads a week and had just passed a million in gross revenue a month when Hurricane Isabel ended up hitting the Virginia coast in 2003.
 It was a category three, but Virginia was unprepared for such a major storm.
-President George W. Bush was pressuring the Federal Government to use private contractors for disaster relief services and supplies and this was the first major test.
+It ended up the costliest and deadliest hurricane of that year.

 The storm hit on a Saturday and my team, who had been working 20 hours a day for the past week, took the day off and were at home for a much deserved rest.
 What we were underprepared for was what happened next.

 It was Sunday morning and the hurricane had made landfall and quite a large mess in its wake.
 I received a call from one of our largest customers that happened to also be one of the largest 3PLs in the world asking us for capacity to haul bottled water out of Canada and into Virginia.
 They asked for 101 trucks out of Canada and needed them ASAP.

 Operationally, we were unprepared for the work.
-I called my developer that morning and told him I need an automatic dupe system to duplicate 600 identical orders.
-Before that, it took around 5 minutes to enter in each individual order.
+I called my developer that morning and told him I needed an automatic system to duplicate 600 identical orders.
+Without that, it would take about five minutes to enter each individual order.
 He was able to get the program up and running with a few hours.